 The Northern Environmental and Conservation Sciences (ENCS) program integrates natural and social sciences to investigate the unique ecosystem and cultural issues of the North.

-Courses in the B.Sc. in Northern Environmental and Conservation Sciences Program will be delivered this fall through a mix of methods.
+Courses in the B.Sc. in Northern Environmental and Conservation Sciences Program will be delivered in 2020-2021 through a mix of methods.
 Most lab courses will have in-person lab sessions with lectures being delivered online with some mix of scheduled Zoom sessions and other online activities in Moodle, YukonU’s online learning platform, or in eClass, University of Alberta's online learning platform.
 Courses without labs will be taught entirely online.

 Online courses will require that you have access to your own computer and Internet connection.

 More information about the online platforms that will be used for fall instruction can be found at www.yukonu.ca/student-life/technical-resources

 Students new to online learning are encouraged to take the brief online introductory workshop Distance Learning Success.
 Contact the Academic Support Centre for more information: